FairgateLabs/mockchain/README.md

-# mockchain/mockchain/README.md

-# MockChain
+# Mockchain README

-MockChain is a simple Python library that provides a basic implementation of a blockchain.
+Mockchain is a simple Python library that provides a basic implementation of bitcoins.
 It allows developers to illustrate ideas by showing how different components will interact.

 ## Features
-- Simulate a UTXO based blockchain, blocks, transactions and scripts
+- Simulate bitcoin and cardano bitcoins
-- manage cryptography, hash, signatures
+- manage public key cryptography, key aggregation and transfer of ownership protocols
+- Has support for scenarios with simple agent systems
 - manage a vm for disputable computing

 ## Installation